fossxo/fossxo-gdd/source/gui.rst

 1. List of developers and other people directly involved in the creation of the game.
-2. The open source community is thanked and links are provided to all of the third party libraries and assets used in the game.
+2. The open-source community is thanked and links are provided to all of the third party libraries and assets used in the game.
 Selecting one of these links opens corresponding page in the game's :ref:`ref-ui-help`.
 3.  :guilabel:`Back` returns to the :ref:`ref-ui-main-menu`.